martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/month_p_map.png" />
 </p>

-Because the number of noise incidents reported seems to exhibit regular fluctuations based on the time of year, we might also want to examine this same correlation on a yearly timescale.
+Because the number of noise incidents reported seems to exhibit regular fluctuations based on the time of year, we can also examine this same correlation on a yearly timescale.

 Running the same correlation calculation for 2014-2019, we get a list of 20 zip codes with a p-value < 0.05.

-These results seem hone in of some of the more rapidly changing neighborhoods in New York City.
+These results seem to hone in of some of the more rapidly changing neighborhoods in New York City.

 A few examples: